Relief of South America and minerals. Landforms of South America

 Resources and major mineral deposits

-Consider briefly the main mineral deposits of South America.
-Chile ranks second in the world in molybdenum production, has the world's largest reserves of sodium nitrate (about 300 million tons, a deposit in the Atacama Desert) and the largest copper reserves on the continent.
+Let us briefly consider the main mineral deposits of South America.
+Chile ranks second in the world in molybdenum production, has the world's largest reserves of sodium nitrate (about 300 million tons, deposit in the Atacama Desert) and the largest copper reserves on the continent.

-Coal mining in South America is concentrated in Colombia in the area of the huge El Serrejon coal mine, where the fossil is mined in an open way.
-The largest oil and gas basin - Maracaibo - is located in the territories of Colombia and Venezuela, which is the leading supplier of oil on the continent.
+Coal mining in South America is concentrated in Colombia in the area of the huge El Cerrejon coal mine, where the mineral is mined by open pit mining.
+The largest oil and gas basin, Maracaibo, is located in the territories of Colombia and Venezuela, which is the leading supplier of oil on the continent.
 Oil is also produced in the territories of Ecuador, Peru, Argentina, Brazil, Trinidad and Tobago.
-Venezuela accounts for 4.3% of world oil production.
+Venezuela accounts for 4.3% of global oil production.

-Brazil, rich in rare ores and minerals, has 13% of the world's tantalum reserves, and is also the world's largest producer of raw materials from niobium (about 80% of the world's total).
+Rich in rare ores and minerals, Brazil has 13% of the world's tantalum reserves, and is also the largest producer of niobium raw materials on Earth (about 80% of the world's total).

-Peru owns 11.4% of the world's copper reserves, and the entire continent as a whole - about 56 million tons of the world's iron ore reserves.
-The Andes contain some of the largest deposits of silver, molybdenum, zinc, tungsten and lead on Earth.
+Peru owns 11.4% of the world's copper reserves, and the continent as a whole has about 56 million tons of world iron ore reserves.
+The Andes are home to some of the largest deposits of silver, molybdenum, zinc, tungsten and lead on Earth.

 Loading...Loading...